Computer Science Department

 Requirements for the Honors Program in Computer Science

 An honors program is available for students who wish to pursue a topic more deeply.
 Students must have a grade point average of at least 3.25 in all computer science courses numbered 200 or higher and complete a yearlong, preapproved honors project (Computer Science 483 and 484) of at least seven credits, culminating in both a written paper and a colloquium presentation.
 The fall semester project satisfies an elective in the major requirements.
 Students who successfully complete the requirements and receive the recommendation of the department will graduate with “Honors in Computer Science.”

 Requirements for the Minor in Computer Science

-Computer Science 151, 231, 251, one course numbered 200 or above, one course numbered 300 or above, and a capstone experience.
+Computer Science 151 or 152, 231, 251, one course numbered 200 or above, one course numbered 300 or above, and a capstone experience.
 The capstone experience can be one of (a) the second semester of a two-semester elective sequence, (b) a project associated with a course in the student’s major (Computer Science 481/482), or (c) a four- (or more) credit independent study with a significant computing component in the student’s major department.
 Options (b) and (c) must be preapproved by a computer science advisor.

 The point scale for retention of the major/minor applies to all courses in the major/minor.
 No requirement for the major/minor may be taken satisfactory/unsatisfactory.

 Requirements for the Interdisciplinary CX+X Majors

 Listed under “Biology,” “Environmental Studies,” “Music,” and “Theater and Dance.”